Developing outreach strategies for identifying and enrolling residents eligible for tax credits in Colorado

 WHAT WE’RE PLANNING

-Aid Colorado in sending out an initial letter to potential non-filers in February 2025 encouraging them to file taxes.
+and sending out an initial letter to them in March 2025 encouraging them to file taxes.

 ORIGINAL OBJECTIVE